Universal: Communication and Interaction

 Receptive Language

-• The child or young person understands most verbal language but may have occasional difficulties understanding ambiguities.
+• understands most verbal language (in line with age related expectations) but may have occasional difficulties understanding ambiguities.

-• The child or young person can interact with friends and participate in group activities (in line with developmental expectations).
+• can interact with friends and participate in group activities (in line with age related expectations).

-• The child or young person may interrupt others or repeatedly ask the same question.
+• may interrupt others or repeatedly ask the same question.

-• The child or young person may show some signs of limited interests.
+• may show some evidence of limited interests.

 Sensory Processing

-• The child or young person may have some sensory processing difficulties which are adequately supported by reasonable adjustments.
+The CYP presents with some sensory processing differences which are adequately supported by reasonable adjustments.

 Model Provision and Strategies